trevorzs/Coral/README.md

 Background
 Generative Art is a concept that refers to art that is created at least partly by an automated or autonomous system.
 It can refer to art being primarily driven by complex algorithms or a mixture of machine and user input.
 This simulation will attempt to create generative art that will be altered based on user input.
-An algorithm will generate a series of coral which the user can interact with.
+Corals are generated using Lindenmayer Systems(l-systems).
 Clicking on a coral will cause a new set of coral to be generated, based on the "genetics" of the coral that was clicked, simulating a type of generative evolution.
-Corals are generated using l-systems.

 Functionality and MVP
 Click on a button to reset and reseed initial coral with randomized properties